shivswami/spellme/README.md

 ## Motivation
 SpellMe is an educational game designed to make learning spelling fun and interactive for young learners.
 Created as a fun project using Generative AI technologies, this application demonstrates how modern web technologies and AI can be combined to create engaging educational experiences.

+# Where's AI in the app ?
+My personal take is that Generative AI doesn't have to be real time in applications like this.
+It can be used to build applications faster, learn new technologies on the go, generate content for application like text, translations, images and enhance the user experience.
+GenAI in the project is developer copilot (Used both OpenAI canvas and Cursor), Product manager copilot (OpenAI o1-preview), business analyst(words and image list for the game via OpenAI gpt-4o ) and operator copilot (Claude 3.5 Sonnet in the terminal via Cursor).

 ## Features
 - Interactive drag-and-drop interface
 - Visual and audio feedback